HobnobMancer/cazy_webscraper/docs/genomestutorial.rst

 .. code-block:: bash

-   cw_get_genomics cazy/cazyme.db dummyEmail@domain.com --classes GH,CE
+   cazy_webscraper get_ncbi_genomes cazy/cazyme.db dummyEmail@domain.com --classes GH,CE

 OR

 .. code-block:: bash

-   cw_get_genomics cazy/cazyme.db dummyEmail@domain.com --classes Glycoside Hydrolases,Carbohydrate Esterases
+   cazy_webscraper get_ncbi_genomes cazy/cazyme.db dummyEmail@domain.com --classes Glycoside Hydrolases,Carbohydrate Esterases

 Retrieving genomic assembly data for proteins from specific specific CAZy families is achieved using the ``--families`` flag.
 For example, to retrieve genomic assembly data for all proteins in PL1, PL2 and PL3 in the local CAZyme database, use the